Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Leader Election (to be updated?)
 ===============

-To check whether a given :ref:`baker<glossary-baker>` has won in a given :ref:`slot<glossary-slot>`, the baker uses the slot number and the *leadership election nonce* to compute a value *r*.
-The leadership election nonce is a random value that is periodically updated to prevent parties from predicting too far into the future when they will win.
-A baker wins if the value *r* is below a certain threshold, which depends on the baker’s :ref:`lottery power<glossary-lottery-power>` and a common difficulty parameter *f*.
+In each round, a predetermined leader among the bakers should produce a block.
+Round leaders are determined each epoch, defined as a fixed time duration.
+The leaders are determined from a leader election nonce that is updated each epoch.
+To update the leader election nonce the first block (the trigger block) after the nominal epoch time must be finalized.
+When this happens the chain starts a new epoch with the new leader election nonce set.
+When finalizers see the proof for the trigger block they stop signing additional blocks in the current epoch.
+When a baker sees the finalization proof it will bake in the new epoch.
+The leader election nonce is based on the block hashes up to the trigger block of the current epoch.

 The :ref:`winning probability<glossary-winning-probability>` is roughly proportional to the baker's stake, and higher difficulty parameters decrease the winning probability for all parties.

+See :ref:`<glossary-lottery-power>`.

 .. _glossary-lottery-power: